JoeGruffins/dcraddrscanner.save/README.md

 ## Decred Address Scanner Overview

-Decred Address Scanner is a standalone app that tracks decred address balances and ticket statuses on decred testnet3 and mainnet.
+Decred Address Scanner is a standalone android app that tracks decred address balances and ticket statuses on decred testnet3 and mainnet.

 ## Latest Downloads